solariumphp/solarium/docs/plugins.md

 $suggester = $client->createSuggester();
 $suggester->setBuildAll(true);

-// don't wait unitl all suggesters have been built
+// don't wait until all suggesters have been built
-$client->getPlugin('nowaitforresponserequest');
+$plugin = $client->getPlugin('nowaitforresponserequest');

-// this executes the query
+// this executes the query without waiting for the response
 $client->suggester($suggester);

+// don't forget to remove the plugin again if you do need the response from further requests
+$client->removePlugin($plugin);

 htmlFooter();
 ```